 It won’t be a question of how to make the Macarons, rather, you will be wondering what kind of color and filling you should make for your celebration.

 For another unique dessert, check out these Mochi Ice Cream Sandwiches.

 Can You Master the French Macaron Technique?

 You can master anything with the detailed instructions!
-One of the most important things to remember is two-fold.
+One of the most important things to remember when using a French macarons recipe is two-fold.

-The most important thing is to use room-temperature ingredients.
-And the second important rule is to sift the almond flour before you mix it into the batter.
+THE FIRST important thing is to use room-temperature ingredients.
+And THE SECOND important rule is to sift the almond flour before you mix it into the batter.

 You can store macarons in the freezer in the tight container until you use them.

 If you love chocolate, then you may be wowed by this Chocolate Custard Cake that is truly magical.

 To make it so much easier for you to pump the macaron batter onto the baking sheet, use this printable template.
 Just print it out on a white paper and place it under the parchment paper.

 Unless you try making this unique French cookie yourself, you will always be wondering how easy or difficult it is to make a French Macaron yourself.
 Here’s a step-by-step instruction for your basic French macarons.